 “Obviously, with the enlarged footprint, social distancing is a lot easier than it would have been in the old space,” Greco said.

-Some of the safety measures Fisher Phillips adopted include a temperature monitoring and sanitizing station outside the office, where employees and guests take their temperature and certify that they haven’t been experiencing any symptoms before entering.
-Protective gear such as masks, gloves, hand sanitizer and wipes are available as soon as visitors step off the elevator.
+Some of the safety measures Fisher Phillips has adopted include a temperature monitoring and sanitizing station outside the office, where employees and guests take their temperature and certify that they haven’t been experiencing any symptoms before entering.
+Protective gear such as masks, gloves, hand sanitizer and wipes is available as soon as visitors step off the elevator.

 The sky-fold doors separating conference rooms have been opened to allow for maximum room to spread out, and there is a garage-style door between the kitchen and common area that opens and closes automatically so people can avoid touching handles in the high-traffic hub.

 In-person meetings with clients and visitors are still discouraged for the time being, and Greco said they are monitoring public health data and trends daily to adjust their plans and office policies.

 “We are, in short, doing everything and more that we’re required to do under the state and federal guidelines and the guidance that we get from Governor Polis,” Greco said.